P4Promise/P4Promise/README.md

-- 👋 Hi, I’m @P4Promise
+- 👋 Hi, I’m Promise Awobode
 - 👀 I’m interested in developing as a developer!
-I am highly Interested in analytics and data.
-I believe in telling stories and making impact through analysis.
+I am highly interested in analytics and data.
+I believe in telling stories and making an impact through analysis.
 I currently work with the SQL language.
 - 🌱 I’m currently developing my knowledge in R & Python.
-- 💞️ I’m looking to collaborate on projects and coding activities that can boost my knowledge and also share my discoveries.
+- 💞️ I’m looking to collaborate on projects and coding activities to boost my knowledge and share my discoveries.
 - 📫 How to reach me - Promisenwoye@gmail.com

 <!---